 About AIDSVu

 AIDSVu empowers people to end the HIV epidemic in their communities and is a leading free resource for visualizing the HIV epidemic in the United States.
 The platform visualizes data, presents insights, and catalyzes research to drive public health action across the U.S. and seeks to engage and provide users with a highly interactive and easy way to access HIV surveillance data at enhanced geographic levels.
-AIDSVu currently maps HIV prevalence and new diagnoses data at the state, county, and city level, including ZIP Code level for all cities and community area/ward and census tract-level for select cities.
-At the state and county level, we map data on PrEP use and PrEP-to-Need Ratio (PNR), and at the state and ZIP Code level, we map late HIV diagnoses, linkage to HIV care, receipt of HIV care, and viral HIV suppression data.
+AIDSVu currently maps HIV prevalence and new diagnoses data at the state, county, and city level, including ZIP Code level for cities.
+At the state and county level, we map data on PrEP use and PrEP-to-Need Ratio (PnR), and at the state, county, and ZIP Code level, available maps include HIV continuum of care data.
 HIV mortality data and HIV testing data are also mapped at the state level.
 Maps are available to be viewed by demographic breakdowns and can be overlaid with PrEP providers and HIV testing and treatment service locations to enable examination of these resources relative to HIV prevalence and diagnosis data at different geographic levels.

 Definitions

-HIV Prevalence Data: The data reflect people living with HIV infection or persons living with HIV infection ever classified as stage 3 (AIDS) at the end of 2020.
-The map title “People Living with HIV” has been used to encompass people living with HIV and people living with HIV infection ever classified as AIDS.
+HIV Prevalence Data: The data reflect people living with HIV infection or persons living with HIV infection ever classified as stage 3 (AIDS) at the end of 2022.
+The map title “Persons Living with HIV” has been used to encompass people living with HIV and people living with HIV infection ever classified as AIDS.
 Cases are based on most recent known address.

-New HIV Diagnoses Data: The data reflect people newly diagnosed with HIV infection, defined as a diagnosis of HIV infection regardless of the stage of disease (stage 0, 1, 2, 3 [AIDS], or unknown) and refers to all people with a diagnosis of HIV infection during a given one-year time period (i.e. 2020).
-Multiple single-year data are available from 2008-2020 The map title “People Newly Diagnosed with HIV” has been used to encompass people newly diagnosed with HIV and/or AIDS.
+New HIV Diagnoses Data: The data reflect people newly diagnosed with HIV infection, defined as a diagnosis of HIV infection regardless of the stage of disease (stage 0, 1, 2, 3 [AIDS], or unknown) and refers to all people with a diagnosis of HIV infection during a given one-year time period (i.e. 2022).
+Multiple single-year data are available from 2008-2022.
+The map title “Persons Newly Diagnosed with HIV” has been used to encompass people newly diagnosed with HIV and/or AIDS.

-Mortality Data: The data reflect deaths of people diagnosed with HIV infection or with diagnosed HIV infection classified as stage 3 (AIDS) regardless of the cause of death at the end of 2020.
-The map title “Deaths of People Diagnosed with HIV” has been used to encompass deaths of persons diagnosed with HIV and/or AIDS.
+Mortality Data: The data reflect deaths of people diagnosed with HIV infection or with diagnosed HIV infection classified as stage 3 (AIDS) regardless of the cause of death at the end of 2022.
+The map title “Deaths of Persons with Diagnosed HIV” has been used to encompass deaths of persons with diagnosed HIV and/or AIDS.

-PrEP Data: The data reflect the number of people prescribed TDF/FTC or TAF/FTC for PrEP in a calendar year from 2012 to 2021.
+PrEP Data: The data reflect the number of people prescribed TDF/FTC, TAF/FTC, or cabotegravir for PrEP in a calendar year from 2012 to 2023.
 These individuals are referred to as “PrEP users”.
 AIDSVu’s PrEP data reflect a weighted estimate of the number of PrEP users in each state and county in the U.S. by year.
 Data are described as “Users” for the number of PrEP users and as “Rates” for the number of PrEP users per 100,000 population.

-PrEP-to-Need (PNR) Data: The data reflect a ratio of the number of PrEP users from 2012-2021 over the number of newly diagnosed with HIV in each respective year.
-For 2021 the PNR ratios reflect the number of PrEP users over the number of people newly diagnosed with HIV in 2020 (since 2020 new diagnoses is the latest year available on AIDSVu).
+PrEP-to-Need (PnR) Data: The data reflect a ratio of the number of PrEP users from 2012 to 2023 over the number of newly diagnosed with HIV in each respective year.
+For 2023 the PnR ratios reflect the number of PrEP users over the number of people newly diagnosed with HIV in 2022 (since 2022 new diagnoses are the latest year available on AIDSVu).
 The ratio is used to describe the distribution of prescriptions relative to the epidemic need.
 On the maps, lighter shading indicates fewer PrEP users relative to the number of new diagnoses.

-Receipt of HIV Care Data: The data reflect persons aged 13 years and older living with HIV who were engaged in care in a given year (i.e. 2020) (defined as at least one CD4 or HIV viral load count in that given year).
+Receipt of HIV Care Data: The data reflect persons aged 13 years and older living with HIV who were engaged in care in a given year (i.e. 2022) (defined as at least one CD4 or HIV viral load count in that given year).
 Cases are based on most recent known address.
 Data are displayed as cases and percentages.
-For the percent calculation, the numerator is the number of individuals aged 13 years and older living with diagnosed HIV in a given year (diagnosed as of year-end the previous year (i.e. 2019) and alive at the end of the year (i.e. 2020)), who had at least one CD4 count or HIV viral load test in that year.
-The denominator is the number of individuals aged 13 years and older living with diagnosed HIV in a given year (excluding those newly diagnosed in that year) who had a least one previous CD4 or viral load test.
+For the percent calculation, the numerator is the number of individuals aged 13 years and older living with diagnosed HIV in a given year (diagnosed as of year-end the previous year (i.e. 2021) and alive at the end of the year (i.e. 2022)), who had at least one CD4 count or HIV viral load test in that year.
+The denominator is the number of individuals aged 13 years and older living with diagnosed HIV in a given year (excluding those newly diagnosed in that year).

-Viral HIV Suppression Data: The data reflect persons aged 13 years and older living with HIV whose most recently reported HIV viral load was less than 200 copies/mL in a given year (i.e. 2020).
+HIV Viral Suppression Data: The data reflect persons aged 13 years and older living with HIV whose most recently reported HIV viral load was less than 200 copies/mL in a given year (i.e. 2022).
 Cases are based on most recent known address.
 Data are displayed as cases and percentages.
-For the percent calculation, the numerator is the number of individuals aged 13 years and older living with HIV in a given year (diagnosed as of year-end the previous year (i.e. 2019) and alive at the end of the year (i.e. 2020)), whose most recently reported HIV viral load count was <200 copies/mL in that year.
+For the percent calculation, the numerator is the number of individuals aged 13 years and older living with HIV in a given year (diagnosed as of year-end the previous year (i.e. 2021) and alive at the end of the year (i.e. 2022)), whose most recently reported HIV viral load count was <200 copies/mL in that year.
 The denominator is the number of individuals aged 13 years and older living with diagnosed HIV in a given year (excluding those newly diagnosed in that year).

 Data Source